 Mortalities associated with commercial fisheries for bearded seals in the Bering Sea/Aleutian Island pollock trawl and flatfish trawl fisheries averaged 1.8 seals per year from 2008 to 2012 (Allen and Angliss 2015).
 Estimated mortality of ringed seals in the Bering Sea/Aleutian Island pollock trawl, flatfish trawl, Pacific cod trawl, and Pacific cod longline fisheries averaged 4.1 per year from 2008 to 2012 (Allen and Angliss 2015).
-Lethal take of seals is authorized from 2015 to 2016 resulting from capture in the Bering Sea/Aleutian Island pollock fishery and is limited to 18 Beringia DPS bearded seals and 36 Arctic ringed seals (NMFS 2014e).
+Lethal take of seals is authorized from 2015 to 2016 resulting from capture in the Bering Sea/Aleutian Island pollock fishery and is limited to 18 Beringia DPS bearded seals and 36 Arctic ringed seals (NMFS 2014c).

-Commercial fisheries may indirectly affect whales, seals, and sea lions by reducing the amount of available prey or affecting prey species composition.
-In Alaska, commercial fisheries target known prey species of ESA-listed whales, seals, and sea lions, such as pollock and cod.
+Commercial fisheries may indirectly affect whales and seals by reducing the amount of available prey or affecting prey species composition.
+In Alaska, commercial fisheries target known prey species of ESA-listed whales and seals, such as pollock and cod.
 Additionally, bottom-trawl fisheries may affect bottom-dwelling prey species of these ESA-listed species.